Whether you work for a Fortune 500 company or an evolving startup, marketers are busy folks — swamped, actually.

 Every now and then we need to remind ourselves that keeping our existing customers happy should be our top priority.
 What’s more, people who have already bought from you are your best leads for potential upsells!
-And since you have all the information (and permission, in most cases) you need to market to these people, they’re perfect candidates for triggered email marketing campaigns.
+And since you have all the information (and permission, in most cases) you need to market to these people, they’re perfect candidates for triggered email nurture campaigns.

 So when a customer makes a purchase, you should create an email nurture sequence that includes…

-Immediately send them a confirmation email thanking them for the sale and letting them know when and how they’ll be receiving their product.
+Immediately sending them a confirmation email thanking them for the sale and letting them know when and how they’ll be receiving their product.

 Once the product ships, sending another email letting the customer know an estimated arrival time along with a tracking number.